GianfrancoBazzani/ETHGlobalBKK/README.md

 3. Complex Token Migration -> Standard Token Migration Framework.
 4. Limited Interoperability -> Use of Chainlink's CCIP CCT to make te new governance token in Scroll multichain.

-Tokens deployed solely on Ethereum L1 are restricted in terms of multichain interoperability.
-Projects need solutions to enable cross-chain functionality while maintaining the token's core features and security.

 ### Technical details

-To construct a trustless L1 -> L2 bridge for token migrations, MigratoOoR! leverages Scroll's new L1SLOAD precompile, which allows users to verify token locks in the L1 bridge contract.
+To construct a trustless L1 -> L2 bridge for token migrations, MigratoOoR! leverages Scroll's new L1SLOAD precompile, which allows for verification of token locks in the L1 bridge contract.

-In the rewards distribution system MigratoOoR! migrator uses Vlayer time travel feature to compute and verify in Scroll L2 the amount of rewards acquired by long therm holding the tokens.
+In the rewards distribution system MigratoOoR! uses Vlayer's time travel feature to compute and verify each user's token-holding history, transparently ensuring that the proper rewards are acquired in Scroll L2 by long term holding the  the tokens.

-To introduce multichain functionality for the new token on Scroll, protocol owners can opt to deploy it as a Chainlink Cross-Chain Token, unlocking enhanced interoperability across multiple chains.
+To introduce multichain functionality for the new token on Scroll a cross-chain solution using Chainlink's CCIP has been integrated, protocol owners can opt to deploy it as a Chainlink Cross-Chain Token.

 ### Notable Components

 - **L1 and L2 Contracts**: Core smart contracts for bridging and migration.
 - **Frontend**: React-based interface to interact with the bridge.
 - **Vlayer Integration**: Off-chain reward calculation and verification tools.
+- **CCIP Integration**: Contracts and rerouting to showcase cross-chain functionality.

 ### Testnet Contracts